Tonyrmz1/search_movie/README.md

-# SearchMovie App Test
+# Search a Movie App Test

 INSTALLATION

 -Download the zip project or clone repository

--Run the following commands on folder SearchMovie-main:
+-Run the following commands on folder search_movie-main:

       npm expo install